 Below is the public version of the IELTS Speaking parameter.
 Its calculation is similar to writing.
 All 4 parameters are judged on band 9 independently and then divided by 4 to calculate your overall 7 speaking band score.

 I hope this article has given you an idea of why IDP or the British Council doesn’t matter.
-Your preparation matters in the end; it will sail you through the skies and take you the foreign lands.
+Your preparation matters in the end; it will sail you through the skies and take you to foreign lands.